kar9222/minimalist/README.md

 <details>
 <summary>FZF + R history search</summary>
 <br>
 Call [FZF](https://github.com/junegunn/fzf) for interactive R history search.
-Great for single-line history search and can be used together with native {radian} REPL's `alt+r` multi-line history search.
+Great for single-line history search and can be used together with native {radian} REPL's `ctrl+r` multi-line history search.

 1. Put this in e.g. `~/bin/r_history` then `chmod +x ~/bin/r_history`
 2. Call FZF in Tmux for running this script